acharrex/magento2-extension-access-restriction/README.md

 - Configure your rules in the field "Restriction Rules"
 - Set the parameter "Enabled" to "Yes"
 - Flush Magento caches from the menu "System > Tools > Cache Management"
-- Go to each page to check its response

 ## Support
 If you have any issues, open a bug report in GitHub's [issue tracker](https://github.com/shopigo/magento2-extension-access-restriction/issues).